konveyor/move2kube-website/docs/transformers/external/starlark.md

 ### Archival
 Move2Kube provides a set a functions in starlark for Archival.
+The functions are packaged within `archive` package and they should be invoked with the package name.

 | Function name in starlark | Purpose | Arguments | Returns |
 | ----------- | ----------- | ----------- | ----------- |